Interstate 880 (Iowa): History

 In the early 1970s, the American Association of State Highway and Transportation Officials (AASHTO) decided that Interstates with a directional suffix, such as I-80N, would have to be renumbered.
 By 1974, I-80N had been redesignated to I-680 to match Nebraska.

 Throughout the 2010s, I-29 and I-680 were subjected to flooding from the adjacent Missouri River.
 Iowa DOT officials sought to reduce confusion among drivers who were forced to use I-680 and I-80 as a detour around floodwaters.
-They proposed to AASHTO to rename the section of I-680 in Iowa from Loveland to Neola as I-880.
+They proposed to AASHTO to redesignate the section of I-680 in Iowa from Loveland to Neola as I-880.
 The plan was approved on October 5, 2019.
 I-880 would follow the same routing that I-80N had 50 years earlier.
 Iowa DOT updated its online maps and announced that the signage would be changed just weeks after the official approval by AASHTO.